brianbills21/parse-samples/README.md

 # parse-samples
- Bash script running awk parses binary samples and accepts input to return useful data
+ Bash script that runs awk and parses binary samples.
+ The script reads from an input file and returns useful data in the form os samples and channels.

+##Scenario 1